Skillshare Takes On the Education Gap

 Karnjanaprakorn always had Web classes in the back of his mind: He knew his company could reach more people that way.
 "I always knew we would move online," he says.
 "I just didn’t know what it would look like."
 In particular, he wasn’t sure how the localized, collaborative nature of Skillshare’s courses could translate.
 The growth of massive open online courses, or MOOCs--sites that made university-level courses available for free on the web--provided the blueprint.

 In August 2012, Skillshare launched its first 15 online courses.
 Since then, it has hosted 150 of them, which have enrolled more than 50,000 students.
-(Inc. contributor Lewis Schiff recently launched an online course in business strategy on Skillshare in conjunction with his book Business Brilliant.)
+(Inc. contributor Lewis Schiff recently launched an online in business strategy on Skillshare in conjunction with his book Business Brilliant.)
 After just six months, nearly 80 percent of Skillshare’s users take online courses, Karnjanaprakorn says.

 Anyone can sign up to teach a course on Skillshare.
 For online courses, the company vets proposed courses mainly to ensure that they aren't redundant.
 The company ensures quality by asking students to rate courses.
 Teachers set their own price, and Skillshare takes a 12 percent cut; the average price is $20 per student.
 Skillshare then matches teachers with specialists on its education team to help them develop syllabi for their courses.
 Courses typically include a combination of pre-recorded instruction videos, individual assignments, and live-streamed "office hours," during which students can review work with the instructor.
 Students can also create or join online groups to discuss and collaborate on assignments.